Leesville Road High School: Athletics

-Leesville Road is a member of the 8A CAP conference and offers varsity and junior varsity teams in football, baseball, men's basketball, women's basketball, men's soccer, women's soccer, cheerleading, volleyball, women's lacrosse, and men's lacrosse and varsity teams only in Men's Tennis, Women's Tennis, Men's Golf, Women's Golf, Swimming/Diving, Gymnastics, Wrestling, Cross Country, Indoor Track and softball.
+Leesville Road is a member of the North Carolina High School Athletic Association (NCHSAA) and is classified as an 8A school.
+The school is a part of the CAP 8A Conference.
+The school offers varsity and junior varsity teams in football, baseball, men's basketball, women's basketball, men's soccer, women's soccer, cheerleading, volleyball, women's lacrosse, and men's lacrosse and varsity teams only in Men's Tennis, Women's Tennis, Men's Golf, Women's Golf, Swimming/Diving, Gymnastics, Wrestling, Cross Country, Indoor Track and softball.

 The school is well known for its football team, which qualified for the NCHSAA 4AA playoffs for 10 consecutive seasons and compiled an 88–28 record over that span.
 The team also reached the 4AA playoff semi-finals in 2007 and the quarterfinals in 2011 and 2012.
-The team advanced to its first state championship in 2019, where it fell to Vance High School.
+The team advanced to its first state championship game in 2019, where it fell to Vance High School in the final.

 The football team plays its home games on-campus at Marshall L. Hamilton Stadium, which has a capacity of 3,500, and includes a student section known as the "Leesville Loonies".
 Leesville soccer and lacrosse teams also play in the same venue.

 The 2011 Leesville Road baseball team posted the best record in school history going 23–4 and making it to the Eastern Semifinals before falling to Holly Spring and Carlos Rodon.

-Leesville women's soccer won the 4A state championship in 2008, 2009, and 2011.
+Leesville women's soccer won the NCHSAA 4A state championship in 2008, 2009, and 2011.

 In their 2012 season, the Leesville women's volleyball team held an overall record of 27-1 (14-0 in conference).
-The team competed in the NCHSAA 4A State Championship, finishing runner-up for their first and only loss of the season.
+The team competed in the NCHSAA 4A state championship final, finishing as runner-up for their first and only loss of the season.